 When making a negligence claim against a solicitor it is important to distinguish between 'negligence' and 'inadequate service'.
 There is often an overlap between the two concepts.
 Delay for instance is a common cause for complaints.
 In many cases this simply amounts to inadequate service, but delay can also be serious and lead to material financial loss.
 If this is the case then a claim for compensation for solicitors negligence can be made.

-Where the problem is restricted to poor service then the client might be best advised to deal with the matter using the solicitor’s complaints system.
+Where the problem is restricted to poor service then the client might be best advised to deal with the matter using the solicitor’s own complaints system.
 And if that does not resolve the dispute then the case can be referred to the Legal Ombudsman (LeO) who is responsible for dealing with complaints against solicitors.
 The Legal Ombudsman has the power to award compensation against the solicitor for inadequate service.
-But where the allegations are more far reaching and involve negligence resulting in material financial loss then the LeO will probably recommend that a firm of solicitors specialising in professional negligence is consulted.
+But where the allegations are more far reaching, involving negligence and significant financial loss then the LeO will probably recommend that a firm of solicitors specialising in professional negligence is consulted.

-How we can help you make a negligence claim for compensation
+How we can help you make a negligence claim against a solicitor

 Sometimes it is necessary for us to obtain the negligent solicitors’ original file of papers in order to properly evaluate the case.
 The solicitors’ file may contain a lot of useful evidence in the form of documents, letters and attendance notes that you may never have seen.
 We can apply for the file ourselves and can send or email you a form of authority to sign so that no time is wasted.
 Furthermore, we can often do this without charge to you.
 It is only if the documents are particularly voluminous that we sometimes have to charge a fee.